Herman, Morton, The Architecture of Victorian Sydney, 1964

 Watermark, Australia, 1999, 256pp, HB. $A 60.50

-Architecture Now
+Australian Architecture Now

 Jackson, D. & Johnson, C.

-Case studies, major essays & concise chapters give a
+Case studies, major essays & concise chapters give a penetrating

-enter the new millennium.
-T&H, UK, 2000, 264pp, PB. $A
+millennium.
+T&H, UK, 2000, 264pp, PB. $A 59.95

-Architecture Since 1960Taylor,
+Australian Architecture Since 1960

-J.
+Taylor, J.

 1960 to 1990, 30 years of contemporary Australian architecture is

 the focus of Prof. Taylor's book.
-She discusses the architecture
+She discusses the architecture in

-the text with photographs that reveal the particular qualities of
+text with photographs that reveal the particular qualities of the

-RAIA Education, Australia, 1990, 265pp, HB. $A 21.95 Australian
+Education, Australia, 1990, 265pp, HB. $A 21.95

-Beach Houses: Living
+Australian Beach Houses:

-by the seaReed-Burns J. & Drew.
+by the sea Reed-Burns J. & Drew.
 P.

 23 houses ranging from simple fibro homes to grounded, earth